You did it. You raised a human to adulthood.

 Why Is an 18th Birthday So Special?

-Turning 18 marks the beginning of one’s independence.
-They’re officially an adult!
-Your child has probably finished high school and is ready to embark on their own journey.
-Who will they become?
+Turning 18 marks the official start of independence.
+Your child is legally an adult.
+They have likely finished high school (or are close to it) and are ready to embark on their own journey.

-In the eyes of the law, they can live alone, get married (though hopefully, that’s not on the cards), go to college, and do various other grown-up things!
-For most 18-year-olds, this age simply means a newfound freedom to enjoy.
+In the eyes of the law, they can vote, sign leases, get married, and do various other grown-up things.
+For most 18-year-olds, this age simply symbolizes a newfound freedom.

-It’s time to start planning this special birthday.
+It is time to start planning.
 Here are 60 things to do for an 18th birthday party.
-Whether you’re going for a grand celebration or a simple affair, we can help.
+Whether you want a grand celebration or a simple affair, we have you covered.

 Simple 18th Birthday Party Ideas

-To kickstart, let’s begin with our 12 simple ideas.
-Not everyone can — or wants to — plan an extravagant and over-the-top party.
-Check out these ideas if you’re keeping it simple but still want to mark the occasion.
+Let’s kick things off with low-stress options.
+Not everyone wants an extravagant, over-the-top production.
+Check out these ideas if you are keeping it low-key but still want to mark the occasion.

 1. Go To The Beach

-You could also take your family members and extend the guest list!
-Soaking up the summer sun and dipping in the ocean is a wholesome way to transition from adolescence into adulthood.
+You could also extend the invite to family members.
+Soaking up the sun and dipping in the ocean is a wholesome, relaxing way to transition from adolescence into adulthood.

 2. Go Bowling